Function spaces for decoupling: Introduction

 In a separate development, a scale of invariant spaces $(\Hp)_{1\leq p\leq \infty}$ for wave propagators and more general Fourier integral operators (FIOs) was introduced in \cite{HaPoRo20}, extending a pioneering construction due to Smith \cite{Smith98a} for $p=1$.
 These spaces satisfy the following Sobolev embeddings into the $L^{p}$ scale, for $1<p<\infty$:

 with the appropriate modifications involving the local Hardy space $\HT^{1}(\Rn)$ and $\bmo(\Rn)$ for $p=1$ and $p=\infty$, respectively.
 Here and throughout, we write

 for $1\leq p\leq \infty$.
-These embeddings allow one to recover the optimal $L^{p}$ regularity of FIOs due to Seeger, Sogge and Stein \cite{SeSoSt91}, and the accompanying sharp fixed-time $L^{p}$ regularity for wave equations.
-On the other hand, the Hardy spaces for FIOs have been applied to both wave equations with rough coefficients \cite{Frey-Portal20,Hassell-Rozendaal20} and to nonlinear wave equations \cite{Rozendaal-Schippa23,LiRoSoYa22} in ways that would not be possible by working on $L^{p}(\Rn)$ directly.
+These embeddings allow one to recover the optimal $L^{p}(\Rn)$ regularity of Fourier integral operators due to Seeger, Sogge and Stein \cite{SeSoSt91}, and the accompanying sharp fixed-time $L^{p}(\Rn)$ regularity for wave equations.
+Moreover, the Hardy spaces for Fourier integral operators have been applied to wave equations with rough coefficients \cite{Frey-Portal20,Hassell-Rozendaal23} and to nonlinear wave equations \cite{Rozendaal-Schippa23,LiRoSoYa24} in ways that do not seem possible when working on $L^{p}(\Rn)$ directly.

-Very recently, it was realized that invariant spaces for wave propagators are also connected to decoupling inequalities.
-First, in \cite{Rozendaal22b} it was shown that, loosely speaking, $\Hp$ is the largest space of initial initial data for which one can get local smoothing estimates by relying on the $\ell^{p}$ decoupling inequality for the light cone.
-This yields new local smoothing estimates that improve upon those in the local smoothing conjecture for $p\geq 2(n+1)/(n-1)$.
-This connection was subsequently extended to other decoupling inequalities in \cite{Rozendaal-Schippa23,LiRoSoYa22}, thereby yielding improved local smoothing estimates for both constant-coefficient and variable-coefficient wave equations.
+Recently, it was realized that invariant spaces for wave propagators are also connected to decoupling inequalities.
+First, in \cite{Rozendaal22b} it was shown that, loosely speaking, $\Hp$ is the largest space of initial data for which one can obtain local smoothing estimates for the wave equation when relying on the $\ell^{p}$ decoupling inequality for the light cone.
+This observation yields estimates that improve upon those in the local smoothing conjecture for $p\geq \frac{2(n+1)}{n-1}$.
+In \cite{Rozendaal-Schippa23,LiRoSoYa24}, this connection was extended to other decoupling inequalities, thereby providing improved local smoothing estimates for both constant-coefficient and variable-coefficient wave equations.

-However, this development only concerns applications of decoupling inequalities to wave equations, and it shows that the Hardy spaces for Fourier integral operators are natural spaces of initial data in this regard.
-In the present article, we aim to develop the connection between decoupling inequalities and invariant spaces for wave propagators further, by introducing function spaces that capture the decoupling inequalities for both the sphere and the light cone in their full generality.
-We subsequently use these function spaces to obtain improved fractional integration theorems, local smoothing estimates, and well-posedness results for nonlinear wave equations.
+However, this development only concerns applications of decoupling inequalities to wave equations, and it shows that the Hardy spaces for Fourier integral operators are natural spaces of initial data in that regard.
+In the present article, we develop the connection between decoupling inequalities and invariant spaces for wave propagators further, by introducing function spaces that capture the decoupling inequalities for the sphere and the light cone in full generality.
+In particular, these are not just suitable spaces of initial data for the Euclidean wave equation, but also for its solutions.
+Moreover, by working with general $\ell^{q}$ decoupling inequalities instead of merely considering the case where $q=p$, we obtain improved fractional integration theorems, as well as new local smoothing estimates and well-posedness results for nonlinear wave equations.